sallydabbah/Youtube-Plugin/README.md

 # Youtube-Plugin
-Youtube plugin addition to wix blog text editor - copyright  (c) Sally Dabbah,Amir Zubedat,Saeed Nama,Ali AbuLiel,Mahmoud,Ebraheem Ghantous,Ebraheem Seh,Samah Se7
+Youtube plugin is an addition of Wix blog text editor,technologies used: ReactJS,Html5,Ajax -Copyright (c) 2019